mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 from their homes, though the occasional Ape does turn up in an unexpected place.
 It is also generally accepted that Solomani genetic experimentation created enhanced humans.
-These ‘Supermen’ were few in number and do not exist today.
+These 'Supermen' were few in number and do not exist today.
 The Solomani Confederation is strangely reticent on the subject.
 Other Intelligent Species